Degrees Offered

 No further entries or alterations may be made toward the undergraduate degree once a student has been graduated.

-To become a degree candidate, a student must submit an online application for graduation that will prompt a review of the student’s academic record to assure that all degree requirements have been met.
-The application for graduation is available online in WIN.
+To become a degree candidate, a student must submit an application for program completion in Workday that will prompt a review of the student’s academic record to assure that all degree requirements have been met.
 Students who are not enrolled in the term prior to their desired graduation date must contact the Office of the University Registrar before the application deadline.
 The application deadlines for each graduation date are as follows:

 The University conducts one Commencement Ceremony each year in May.
 Students who have earned their degree the previous August or December are invited to participate in the May ceremony following their graduation.